antoniofull/antoniofullone.com/_posts/2014-11-05-not-just-about-work.md

 imageDesc: "With the team in barcelona for the final"
 ---

 Tomorrow I am flying to Barcelona for a long weekend, I will meet some very nice friends there.
 We used to work together in Barcelona, back in 2008/2009 and we had a very nice time.
-I was *leading* that team, so I am proud we built this *lovely friendship* which is lasting for years.
+I am proud we built this *lovely friendship* which is lasting for years.

 This is the list of the countries represented in this meeting :